NICOLE: In July 2019, Brady was 13 months old and was diagnosed with SMA Type 2.

 NICOLE: We went to the ZOLGENSMA webpage.
 We found videos of families just saying, “We went through the clinical trials.
 We did this….“ And we watched those videos so many times.
 We were confident in ZOLGENSMA because of the clinical trials.
 From the day we received diagnosis, our journey went really fast and our doctor was prepared.

 NICOLE: Before Brady received ZOLGENSMA, we had to go through some tests to make sure that he qualified.
 We first did the antibody test then baseline tests.
 We began the corticosteroid with Brady the day before infusion and continued that afterwards.
-On treatment day, we were nervous on the way there, but our PRM was there waiting for us, and then that fear quickly went to excitement when we got to the hospital.
+On treatment day, we were nervous on the way there, but our Family Ambassador was there waiting for us, and then that fear quickly went to excitement when we got to the hospital.
 I'll always remember the day that Brady received ZOLGENSMA.

 TYLER: Brady received treatment in August 2019 when he was 14 months old.